parrt/msds692/notes/excel.md

  ['7914' '56581' '2/8/09' ..., 'Medium Box' '0.65' '2/11/09']]
 ```

 **Exercise**: Extract the quantity and unit price columns and multiply them together to get the sale value.
 My solution uses a list comprehension across the list of lists, one per column I need.
 Then I create a numpy array of those and simply multiply them with `*`.
+Remember that `data[1:]` gives you all but the first element (a row in this case) of a list. `float(x)` converts string or integer `x` to a floating point number.
+If you get stuck, see [readcsv.py](https://github.com/parrt/msan692/blob/master/notes/code/readcsv.py).